solms/market-tracker/README.md

-#Market Tracker
+# Market Tracker
-An web application that allows you to graph the closing prices of various stocks.
+A web application that allows you to graph the closing prices of various stocks.